-- The Department shall ensure that petty cash procedures are in place. - □ The petty cash policy must stipulate for which items and under which circumstances petty cash may not be utilised. - □ The petty cash procedure may not be used for items available on contract. - If the requirement falls within the petty cash monetary threshold for a transaction, the Department may satisfy the requirement according to the prescribed petty cash processes. - An order form is not required for transactions that are within the petty cash threshold. - Procurement from the central supplier database is not a requirement for transactions within the petty cash threshold. - 1.1.1 In accordance with the departmental petty cash policy, the Department may procure supplies without inviting price quotations and bids.
-The intention of petty cash is to facilitate the smooth running of the office and where quotations cannot be practically obtained. - 1.1.2 The advantages of petty cash payment are the turnaround times, the reduced administration, the elimination of orders, and the utilisation of cash discounts for immediate payments. - 1.1.3 The following conditions apply to petty cash: - 1.1.3.1 The thresholds indicated in the petty cash procedures for the float as well as the transaction value shall be strictly adhered to. - 1.1.3.2 All transactions must be recorded and documentary evidence must be submitted.
+- The Department shall ensure that petty cash procedures are in place. - □ The petty cash policy must stipulate for which items and under which circumstances petty cash may not be utilised. - □ The petty cash procedure may not be used for items available on contract. - If the requirement falls within the petty cash monetary threshold for a transaction, the Department may satisfy the requirement according to the prescribed petty cash processes. - An order form is not required for transactions that are within the petty cash threshold. - □ The disclosure of interest form by service provider to related parties in the employ of the state is silent on the frequency or timing of such disclosures.
+For practical purposes and after consultations with various stakeholders, the Office of the Premier will ensure that that a disclosure per supplier is obtained and where applicable updated for each service provider at least once during a financial year and kept on a separate disclosure file. - 1.1.1 In accordance with the departmental petty cash policy, the Department may procure supplies without inviting price quotations and bids.
+The intention of petty cash is to facilitate the smooth running of the office and where quotations cannot be practically obtained. - 1.1.2 The advantages of petty cash payment are the turnaround times, the reduced administration, the elimination of orders, and the utilisation of cash discounts for immediate payments. - 1.1.3 The following conditions apply to petty cash: - 1.1.3.1 The thresholds indicated in the petty cash procedures for the float as well as the transaction value shall be strictly adhered to. - 1.1.3.2 All transactions must be recorded and documentary evidence must be submitted. - 1.1.3.3 Subdivision of requirements to circumvent the required procurement processes will not be tolerated. - 1.1.4 Should the value of a transaction exceed the prescribed transaction value, the petty cash procedure may not be used. - 1.1.5 Cash purchases shall only be made against available funds.

-- 1.1.3.3 Subdivision of requirements to circumvent the required procurement processes will not be tolerated. - 1.1.4 Should the value of a transaction exceed the prescribed transaction value, the petty cash procedure may not be used. - 1.1.5 Cash purchases shall only be made against available funds. - 1.1.6 Proof of payments will be a cash register slip or receipt, approve memorandum and invoice, unless the invoice has been endorsed with proof of payment. - 1.2 The procedure followed for a petty cash transaction must be as prescribed in the financial delegations.
+- 1.1.6 Proof of payments will be a cash register slip or receipt, approve memorandum and invoice, unless the invoice has been endorsed with proof of payment. - 1.2 The procedure followed for a petty cash transaction must be as prescribed in the financial delegations.